SnowyMouse/chimera/README.md

 ## Compilation Guide
 To compile Chimera we use the 32-bit MinGW-w64 toolchain.

-> **NOTE:** Versions of GCC 12.X and above produce builds of chimera that crash when a large amount of maps are installed.
+> **NOTE:** Versions of GCC 11.5.0/12.X and above produce builds of chimera that crash when a large amount of maps are installed.
 Until it is known why, the recommended way to build Chimera is on Windows with the supplied toolchain links.

 ### Windows
 The most simple way to compile Chimera on windows is using the standalone MinGW toolchain provided by [Winlibs](https://winlibs.com).
+A current version of [Python](https://www.python.org/downloads/windows/) is also required to be installed before following these steps.

 1. Ensure Chimera's source code is located in a short path with no spaces to prevent issues with the toolchain. e.g. `C:\source\chimera`
-2. Download the 32-bit GCC 11.4.0 MinGW-w64 MSVCRT release from [here (direct link)](https://github.com/brechtsanders/winlibs_mingw/releases/download/11.4.0-11.0.0-msvcrt-r1/winlibs-i686-posix-dwarf-gcc-11.4.0-mingw-w64msvcrt-11.0.0-r1.7z)
+2. Download the 32-bit GCC 11.4.0 MinGW-w64 MSVCRT release from [here (direct link)](https://github.com/SnowyMouse/chimera/releases/download/toolchain/winlibs-i686-posix-dwarf-gcc-11.4.0-mingw-w64msvcrt-11.0.0-r1.7z)
 3. Extract and copy the `mingw32` directory to where Chimera's source is located.
 4. Create an empty `build` directory where Chimera's source is located.
 5. Create a file called `mingw-console.bat` where Chimera's source is located with the following contents: